matchai/spacefish/docs/Options.md

 ## Options

 You have ability to customize or disable specific elements of Spacefish.
-All options must be overridden in your `.zshrc` file **after** the theme.
+All options must be overridden in your `.config.fish`.

-Colors for sections can be [basic colors](https://wiki.archlinux.org/index.php/zsh#Colors) or [color codes](https://upload.wikimedia.org/wikipedia/commons/1/15/Xterm_256color_chart.svg).
+Colors for sections can be [basic colors](https://fishshell.com/docs/current/commands.html#set_color) or [color codes](https://upload.wikimedia.org/wikipedia/commons/1/15/Xterm_256color_chart.svg).

 **Note:** the symbol `·` in this document represents a regular space character ` `, it is used to clearly indicate when an option default value starts or ends with a space.